midday-ai/languine/packages/cli/README.md

 Midday is a all in one tool for invoicing, Time tracking, File reconciliation, Storage, Financial Overview & your own Assistant made for Freelancers

+## License

+This project is licensed under the **[AGPL-3.0](https://opensource.org/licenses/AGPL-3.0)** for non-commercial use.

+### Commercial Use

+For commercial use or deployments requiring a setup fee, please contact us for a commercial license at [engineer@languine.ai](mailto:engineer@languine.ai).

+By using this software, you agree to the terms of the license.